-28.1 LDOs
+28.2 LDOs

-Several LDOs are used in the DA14530 to provide a stable power supply to the rails and the building blocks.
+Several LDOs are used in the DA14531 to provide a stable power supply to the rails and the building blocks.

-- VDD\Clamp generates a trimmable ~0.75 V VDD supply voltage for the AON (always on) DCORE power domain from VBAT\HIGH or VBAT\LOW when the system is in the hibernation mode - LDO\CORE supplies the internal $V{\text{DD}}$ from $V{\text{BAT}\\text{LOW}}.$ In the active mode it generates 0.9 V and in the sleep mode 0.75 V - LDOs for the RF and the analog building blocks generate 0.9 V when the particular blocks are active.
+- VDD\Clamp generates a trimmable ~0.75 V VDD supply voltage for the AON (always on) DCORE power domain from VBAT\HIGH or VBAT\LOW when the system is in the hibernation mode - LDO\LOW provides power to the VBAT\LOW rail in the buck configuration with a typical output voltage of 1.1 V. This LDO is used during start-up and can also be used after start-up.
+Alternatively, it can be disabled and the VBAT\LOW rail can be supplied by the DCDC converter.
+The LDO has a low power setting which is used to maintain the VBAT\LOW rail during sleep mode.
+See section 4.2.3 for more details. - LDO\CORE supplies the internal VDD from VBAT\LOW.
+In the active mode it generates 0.9 V and in the sleep mode 0.75 V - LDOs for the RF and the analog building blocks generate 0.9 V when the blocks are active.
 When the blocks are switched off, the LDOs are disabled.

-28.2 POR Circuit
+28.3 POR Circuit

-The POR\LOW circuit issues a POR when the VBAT\LOW voltage is below the threshold voltage $V{IL}$ for more than 50 μs.
-The POR is cleared when the battery voltage is above $V{IH}$ for at least 25 μs.
+The POR\LOW circuit issues a POR when the VBAT\LOW voltage is below the threshold voltage $V{IL}$ for more than 50 $\mu$ s.
+The POR is cleared when the battery voltage is above $V{IH}$ for at least 25 $\mu$ s.
 The threshold levels of the POR circuit are summarized in section 3.12.

-The POR\HIGH circuit issues a POR when the VBAT\HIGH voltage is below the VIL for more than 50 $\mu$ s.
-The POR is cleared when the battery voltage is above VIH for at least 25 $\mu$ s.
+The POR\HIGH circuit issues a POR when the VBAT\HIGH voltage is below the $V{IL}$ for more than 50 $\mu$ s.
+The POR is cleared when the battery voltage is above $V{IH}$ for at least 25 $\mu$ s.
 The threshold levels of the POR circuit are summarized in section 3.12.

-29 BLE Core
+29 Bluetooth® LE Core

-The Bluetooth Low Energy (BLE) core used in the DA14531 is a qualified Bluetooth 5.1 baseband controller compatible with the BLE specification and it is in charge of packet encoding/decoding and frame scheduling.
+The Bluetooth® Low Energy (BLE) core used in the DA14531 is a qualified Bluetooth® 5.1 baseband controller compatible with the Bluetooth® LE specification and it is in charge of packet encoding/decoding and frame scheduling.

-The block diagram of BLE core is presented in Figure 65.
+The block diagram of Bluetooth® LE core is presented in Figure 78.

-- Compliant with Bluetooth Core Specification, v5.1, Bluetooth SIG
+- Compliant with Bluetooth® Core Specification, v5.1, Bluetooth SIG

 - Dual topology

 - Low duty cycle advertising

-- L2CAP connection-oriented channels
+- o L2CAP connection-oriented channels

 - All device classes support (Broadcaster, Central, Observer, and Peripheral)

 - All packet types (Advertising, Data, and Control)

 - Dedicated Encryption (AES/CCM)

 - Bit stream processing (CRC and Whitening)

 - FDMA/TDMA/events formatting and synchronization

 - Frequency hopping calculation

 - Operating clock 16 MHz or 8 MHz

 - Low power modes supporting 32.0 kHz, 32.768 kHz, or 15 kHz

 - Supports powerdown of the baseband during the protocol's idle periods

-Figure 65: BLE Core Block Diagram
+Figure 78: Bluetooth® LE Core Block Diagram